Kazimierz Wiłkomirski

 Kazimierz Wiłkomirski; (September 1, 1900, Moscow – March 7, 1995, Warsaw) was a Polish cellist, composer and conductor.

-Son of Alfred Wiłkomirski, brother of Maria Wiłkomirska, Wanda Wiłkomirska and violinist Michael Wilkomirski.
+He was the son of Alfred Wiłkomirski, and the brother of Maria Wiłkomirska, Wanda Wiłkomirska and violinist Michael Wilkomirski.

-Graduate of the Moscow Conservatory (cello student of Alfred von Glenn).
+He graduated from the Moscow Conservatory, where he was a cello student of Alfred von Glenn, in 1917.
+After working as a music teacher in Batumi, he attended the Chopin University of Music while simultaneously working as a cellist for the Grand Theatre's orchestra.

 1930–1939 - member of the Kwartet Polski (Polish Quartet) with Irena Dubiska, 1945–1947 - Szymanowski Quartet.
-During World War II, living in occupied Warsaw, participated in underground quartet concerts with Eugenia Umińska.
+During World War II, he continued to live in occupied Warsaw.
+During the occupation, he participated in underground quartet concerts with Eugenia Umińska.

 In 1934–1939 - director of the Gdańsk Conservatory; 1945–1947 - first rector of Łódź Conservatory.

 Director of the Baltic State Opera (then Gdańsk Opera) in 1952–57; professor of the Academy of Music in Sopot.
 After 1957 - Director and Principal Conductor of Opera Wrocławska.